Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/migrate_exits.md

 ---
 title: "How to migrate DLL exits"
 linkTitle: "How to migrate DLL exits"
 weight: 280
----This section describes how to migrate DLL exits for Transfer CFT in a z/OS environment.
+--- This section describes how to migrate DLL exits for Transfer CFT in a z/OS environment.

 **Considerations prior to migrating**